unibo-spe/spe-slides/content/02-kotlin/_index.md

 ```
 As in Scala, *the constructor of the superclass must be called at extension site*
 <br/>
-Differently than Scala, such invocatin *always requires parentheses*
+Differently than Scala, such invocation *always requires parentheses*

 ---